iAmTheDolphin/DeRP/src/README.txt

 To Print the file back to you use run -r <file to print>.derp

+all executions of DERP will end with `-done-` which is printed by the DERP evaluator automatically to signify a successful execution.

 ## Hello World
 all programs in DERP must have a main function which will